 Do high-end batteries offer a longer lifespan that justifies their price?

-High-end products often justify their price by:
+High-end often justifies its price by:

 -

-more Wh (therefore more range),
+more Wh (thus more range),

 -